gakimball/spacedoc/docs/adapters.md

 - **value** (Mixed): page-specific configuration values.
 This could be any YAML-compatible value, but it's often a string.
 - **config** (Object): global configuration values.
 This is the adapter's defaults, extended by the developer's own settings.

-Supercollider has two built-in adapters: `sass`, which uses SassDoc, and `js`, which uses JSDoc.
-You can create your own by calling the `adapter()` method on Supercollider.
+Spacedoc has two built-in adapters: `sass`, which uses SassDoc, and `js`, which uses JSDoc.
+You can create your own by calling the `adapter()` method on Spacedoc.
 An adapter is an asynchronous function that returns a promise containing an object of parsed data.

 Here's what the built-in SassDoc adapter looks like.